-6. When coaching, I take my lead from that part of me which connects with the person I'm working with, acknowledging the innate infinite intelligence of Mind available to both of us.
+6. When coaching, I take my lead from that part of me which connects with the person I'm working with, acknowledging the innate infinite intelligence beneath the surface, which is available to both of us.

 7. A main purpose of my work is to help bring about peace of mind through the confidence of being part of an infinitely wider system designed to self-heal.